-Experienced NGO and community development professional

-Key experience includes working on a community development programme in the Gambia for the past 30 years which includes a business development programme.
+Nick is an experienced NGO and community development professional.
+His key experience includes working on a community development programme in the Gambia for 30 years which includes a business development programme.

-Charles Gardner - BizATE Project Evaluation Manager
+Charles Gardner - BizATE Project Evaluation Manager and author of this report.